Many or all companies we feature compensate us. Compensation and editorial

 Best Home Improvement Loans

-These loans are often unsecured, which means you don’t need to provide a valuable asset, such as the equity in your home, to back it up.
-Plus, you get a single lump sum and are responsible for payments over the life of the loan.
+Home improvement loans are usually unsecured, meaning you don’t need to back them up with collateral.
+You’ll get a lump sum of cash upfront and pay it back in monthly installments.
 We’ve done the work and researched the best home improvement loans for excellent, good, fair, and thin credit.
 Let’s take a look.

 Best home improvement loans